apache/nuttx/configs/stm32f4discovery/README.txt

        configuration other than using IPv6.
 So all of the notes above regarding the netnsh configuration apply.

+       a.
 Telnet does not work with IPv6.
+       b.
+The network initialization thread was enabed in the netnsh configuration on 2015-09-28, but not in the ipv6 configuration.

     2. This configuration can be modified to that both IPv4 and IPv6 are support.
 Here is a summary of the additional configuration